 Six Senses Ninh Van Bay

-plastic bottles eliminated by bottling our own drinking water
+Plastic bottles eliminated by bottling our own drinking water in 2022

 All Six Senses resorts produce still and sparkling drinking water for guests and hosts to minimize the carbon footprint that results from the packaging and transport of water - it tastes great too.
-At Earth Lab, our center for environmental education and zero waste, we produce essential oils and natural cleaning products, and reduce emissions from long-distance transport as well as plastic.
-This limits our impact on the local environment while continuing to increase our energy efficiency and zero-waste.
+At Earth Lab, our center for environmental education and zero waste, we upcycle waste materials into new products.
+This limits our negative impact on the local environment while continuing to increase our operational efficiency.

 As a result of sustainable planning, our resort blends into the natural vegetation, creating an environment that has become a paradise for birds and butterflies on land, and marine life underwater.

-So far, our butterfly conservation program has recorded 23 species on the island, eight of which we are conserving through our pupae project in partnership with a local NGO, Banteay Srey Butterfly Centre.
+So far, our butterfly conservation program has recorded 23 species on the island, eight of which we are conserving through our pupae project in partnership with a local NGO, Banteay Srey Butterfly Centre (in 2019).

-We have launched Reef Protection Training Course run by four local dive instructors.
+We have launched Reef Protection Training Course run by Experience Department.
 We also integrate conservation into our Grow with Six Senses children's activities, which encourage future generations to become responsible individuals too.

 We work hand in hand with our local Khmer communities to support school programs, participate in development initiatives and facilitate health and safety, and learning and training leading to a brighter future.
 We have been working directly with AllKids, Ream Primary School and M’Lop Tapang, to name just a few.